MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-movefiletransactedw.md

 The current name of the existing file or directory on the local computer.

-In the ANSI version of this function, the name is limited to <b>MAX_PATH</b> characters.
-       To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\\?\" to the path.
-For more information, see
-       <a href="/windows/desktop/FileIO/naming-a-file">Naming a File</a>.

 ### -param lpNewFileName [in, optional]

 The new name for the file or directory.
 The new name must not already exist.
 A new file may be on a
       different file system or drive.
 A new directory must be on the same drive.

-In the ANSI version of this function, the name is limited to <b>MAX_PATH</b> characters.
-       To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\\?\" to the path.
-For more information, see
-       <a href="/windows/desktop/FileIO/naming-a-file">Naming a File</a>.

 ### -param lpProgressRoutine [in, optional]